francoisfried/Defender-Advanced-Hunting-Queries/README.md

 1. **Navigate to the relevant tactic**: Choose the folder that aligns with the MITRE ATT&CK tactic you are investigating or defending against.
 2. **Select the appropriate script**: Select the KQL script associated with the technique you want to detect.
-3. **Customize the script**: Modify the provided comments to tailor the script for your environment, such as IP ranges, file paths, or specific threats you're targeting.
+3. **Customize the script**: Modify the script for your environment, such as IP ranges, file paths, or specific threats you're targeting.
+Refer to the comment lines for guidance on which portions to edit.
-4. **Run the query**: Copy the KQL script into the Microsoft Defender Advanced Hunting interface and run the query to gather relevant data.
+4. **Run the query**: Paste the KQL script into the Microsoft Defender Advanced Hunting interface and run the query to gather relevant data.

 ---